grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "You got the _Gnat_ refueled already?"

-"Naw," said Shakes through a mouthful of oozing leaves, "but if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat_'s batteries connected to the circuit.
-That means since we've been charging the _Prospect_'s batteries," he nodded toward the heavy cables hanging from the _Prospect_'s cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
+"Naw," said Shakes through a mouthful of oozing leaves, "but if you look back thar toward the end of the battery compartment, t' the hatch down to the _Gnat_, you can see we've still got the _Gnat_'s batteries connected to the circuit.
+That means since they've been charging the _Prospect_'s batteries," he nodded toward the heavy cables hanging from the _Prospect_'s cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
 Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Remembering to send the bill to y'all, of course."

 Hemi nodded.
 "With that mating collar we added, you should be able to dock at one of the regular slips for small boats."

 "And bonus," Shakes continued, "now I know the _Gnat_ is good down to thirty meters!
-Makes a fella proud, ya know, to see the fuckin' fruits of his labors."
+Makes a fella proud, ya know, to see the successful fuckin' fruits of his labors."

 Percy looked at Hemi.
 "Do we have any more use for the _Gnat_ now, Hemi?"